 Where to go after the Sekumpul Waterfall

-While the Sekumpul Waterfall undeniably is a place that you don’t want to leave of your Bali itinerary, there are many other sights in Bali that are worth your time and attention.
-So to make sure you don’t miss out on the most beautiful sunrises, rice terraces or waterfalls check out our other detailed sight guides:
+While the Sekumpul Waterfall undeniably is a place that you don’t want to leave of your Bali itinerary, there are many other stunning waterfalls in Bali.
+These are some of our favourite waterfalls in Bali:

 - The Banyu Wana Amertha Waterfall – Bali’s Best Kept Secret